 After you click OK on STEP 4 a new warning pop up window will open.
 Click OK.

-After you click OK on STEP 5, select your “Install phpMyAdmin” Task then click the “Run” tab.
-You will be asked to run Install phpMyAdmin – click Yes.
+After you click Submit on STEP 5, select your “Install phpMyAdmin” Task then click the “Run” tab.
+You will be asked to run Install phpMyAdmin – click OK.
 Follow the instructions in the image below.